uw-x/watercomms/Matlab_Decoder/README.md

 It contains the original sending preamble and sending bits with different convolutional code rate

 ### ./raw_data
-We have some sample data collected from the real world.
+We have some sample data collected from the real world [available](https://drive.google.com/file/d/1igOAE6DJlwaoYYYSf-DC3BWZSFCljema/view?usp=sharing).
 For each setting, there are around 80-130 packets.
 (Specially, For the rotation experiment, each angle contains ~30 packets)

 (1) "./raw_data/envs" is the data colected in different environments: (1) a long bridge in the Washington Lake (2) gas station park (3) a fishing platform of Green lake.
 (Fig.9)